-I have always read about Paul Theroux as a travel writer in newspapers and magazines, and had always wanted to read him.
-This is his first book that I read, and I definitely want to read more of him.
-This book is a compilation of three stories, stories of Americans coming to India with some pre conceived notions of what India is all about and what they want from their travels in this country.
+I have always read about Paul Theroux as a travel writer in newspapers and magazines.
+And had always wanted to read him.
+The Elephanta Suite is his first book that I read.
+And I definitely want to read more of him.
+This book is a compilation of three stories.
+Stories of Americans coming to India with some preconceived notions of what India is all about.
+And what they want from their travels in this country.
 But what they discover and loose in the process is what the stories are all about.
 The protagonists are different people at the beginning and the end of the stories.

-The stories have the most common backgrounds that westerners usually come to India for, a high end wellness spa somewhere in the foothills of Himalayas, Bombay for business and an Ashram in the south India for discovering the inner peace.
-I have personally met lot of such travelers and I can completely relate to the stories told, though being a novel, there is a bit more drama than in real life or may be not.
-The spiritual image that the people carry of the country, the assumed piousness in poverty, the often conveyed futility of material world, all these influence the way travelers connect and interact with the countries like India and its only going through some experiences that they come to see the country and realize the realities of the world around them.
+The stories have the most common backgrounds that westerners usually come to India for.
+A high-end wellness spa somewhere in the foothills of Himalayas, Bombay for business and an Ashram in south India for discovering the inner peace.
+I have personally met a lot of such travelers.
+And I can completely relate to the stories told.
+Though being a novel, there is a bit more drama than in real life or maybe not.
+The spiritual image that the people carry of the country, the assumed piousness in poverty, the often conveyed futility of material world, all these influences the way travelers connect and interact with the countries like India.
+And it’s only after going through some experiences that they come to see the country.
+And realize the realities of the world around them.

-Ashrams being commercial organizations run on charity from the western world and from the rich in India, under the disguise of ‘doing good’ for the so called downtrodden.
-I am sure if someone was to pick any ashram, there would be enough similar stories to be written, stories of people who ran away from their lives and found a shelter and many friends with similar stories.
+Ashrams being commercial organizations run on charity from the western world and from the rich in India, under the disguise of ‘doing good’ for the so-called downtrodden.
+I am sure if someone was to pick any ashram, there would be enough similar stories to be written.
+Stories of people who ran away from their lives and found a shelter and many friends with similar stories.
 People who are not afraid to come together to commit crimes and cheat, and use the ashram’s brand name to collect money.